 Other health problems caused by lack of sleep

-Passing by school children or office workers who seemed to have lack of sleep is no longer a new phenomenon on the streets.
+Passing by school children or office workers who seemed to have a lack of sleep is no longer a new phenomenon on the streets.

-When you have lack of sleep, it’s true that you will feel tired, irritable or angry, and less productive.
-However, the long-term effects of sleep deprivation will not only affect your pysical health.
+When you have a lack of sleep, it’s true that you will feel tired, irritable or angry, and less productive.
+However, the long-term effects of sleep deprivation will not only affect your physical health.
 By not having enough time to sleep, we risk ourselves to get various health problems.
 Starting from gaining weight to lowering your immune system and making you sick quickly.
 What’s more, your brain function also drops sharply so that it can trigger a variety of health problems:

 1. The brain becomes slow

-Researchers have found that due to lack of sleep can cause alertness and decreased brain concentration.
+Researchers have found that lack of sleep can cause alertness and decreased brain concentration.
 No wonder if after many hours (or even days) not sleeping well, you become confused yourself, forget easily, and have difficulty thinking clearly.

 In the medical world, the condition of thinking disorders due to brain fatigue is often referred to as brain fog.
 But you might be more familiar with the term slow.
 A slow brain makes it difficult for you to make important decisions.

 Although seemingly trivial, this brain fog should not be underestimated.
 Brain fog can be an early symptom of dementia.